• Skip to primary navigation

 I mean, really.
 Is there anything cauliflower can't do?

-It has taken over our mashed potatoes.
-It has taken over our rice.
-Our pizza crust.
+It has taken over our mashed potatoes with cauliflower mashed potatoes.
+It has taken over our rice with cauliflower rice.
+Our pizza crust with cauliflower pizza crust.

 It has taken over our hearts.